kromond/OptiSkelForUEScripts/README.md

     + ...

-Make sure your skeleton's naming convention follows this pattern: `NameSpace_JointName`.
-Example: Jane_Root
+~~Make sure your skeleton's naming convention follows this pattern: `NameSpace_JointName`.
+Example: Jane_Root~~

+The script is updated to expect a : for the name separator.
+This can be easily changed

 Select your skeleton hierarchy and run `serializeJSONPoses.py` then `OptiSkel_to_SKM.py` to get a A-Pose skeletal mesh that is in the same pose as UE Metahuman.